Hemant4747/Task-Management-App/README.md

 # task-manager-app
-#### A simple task manager app handles all CRUD opeartions on tasks (create, view, update and delete) and user profile info (update and add user image).
+#### A simple task manager app handles all CRUD opeartions on tasks (create, view, update and delete) and user profile info.
 ##### with all authentication and authorization handled in the backend using `Node.js` (JWT, Validation, Sanitization)
 ##### a friendly frontend app using `React.js` (Routing, Context API, React hooks, MaterialUI)